 The proposed project will be able to obtain rents that are higher than similar-quality rental developments outside of a TOD project.
-A study by HTNB found that seven in ten (70 percent) of millennials and 55% of the population overall would be willing to pay a higher mortgage or rent to live in a transit-oriented development.2
+A study by HTNB found that seven in ten (70 percent) of millennials and 55% of the population overall would be willing to pay a higher mortgage or rent to live in a transit-oriented development.

 In order to obtain the feasible rent ranges for the upscale market-rate units, we can refer to Circ, the luxury building located on Young Circle as the high end of the range (83% leased).
 Available 1/1 apartments there (741 square feet) range from \$1,885 to \$1,899, 2/2 units (1,079 to 1,315 square feet) range from \$2,129 to \$3,261 per month, and their only available 3/2 unit (1,457 square feet) rents for \$4,020 per month.
-Units being rented out by owners at the Radius condo in Young Circle rent at similar rates to Circ.
+Units

-2 HNTB's America THINKS "Transit Oriented Development in America" survey polled a random nationwide sample of 1,002 Americans between April 6 and April 13, 2016.
+&lt;sup>2 HNTB's America THINKS "Transit Oriented Development in America" survey polled a random nationwide sample of 1,002 Americans between April 6 and April 13, 2016.
 It was conducted by Kelton Global, which used an e-mail invitation and online survey.
 Quotas were set to ensure reliable and accurate representation of the entire U.S. population ages 18 and over.
 The margin of error is +/-3.1 percent.